acmoura/acmoura.github.io/content/home/about.md

 # About me

 Hi, and welcome to my website!
-I am a PhD candidate in Economics at Tilburg University. **I am on the 2020/21 Job Market.**
+I am a Ph.D. candidate in Economics at Tilburg University. **I am on the 2020/21 Job Market.**

 I am interested in health economics and applied microeconomics.
 In my job market paper, I study whether long-term care provision reduces hospital bed-blocking.